Princess Azemah Ni'matul Bolkiah: Sports career

-Princess 'Azemah made her national polo team debut during the 2017 Southeast Asian Games in Kuala Lumpur.
+Princess Azemah made her national polo team debut during the 2017 SEA Games at the Putrajaya Equestrian Centre, on 22 August 2017.
 Her team concluded the tournament with bronze and alongside her team received cash incentive through the government’s Sports Excellence Incentive Scheme.
+On 30 August 2017, she attended the 29th SEA Games awards ceremony held at the Putrajaya Equestrian Park in Kuala Lumpur, Malaysia, during which she received a bronze medal, after her polo team won against Singapore.

-Together with her brother, Prince Mateen, she played in the 2019 Southeast Asian Games in Calatagan.
+Together with her brother, Prince Mateen, she played in the 2019 SEA Games in Calatagan.
 They finished Bronze in that tournament.
+At both SEA Games, she became the first female competitor from Brunei to earn a medal.